rizvn/FieldMapper/README.md

     }

 #### 2. Run query
-Now use spring's jdbcTemplate to run the query and return a list of maps.
+Run the query and return a list of maps.
+Below is a Spring JDBC Template example.

     List<Map<String, Object>> results = jdbcTemplate.queryForList("SELECT * FROM USERS");